Let’s say one day you eat 4 cookies after your breakfast, lunch, snack and dinners, for a total of 16 extra cookies.

-However, I have heard no stories of people who commit to what is known as the Cognitive Behavior Therapy (CBT) method and digilitently journal using the CBT approach for 3 months who did not stop binge eating.
-For more info on CBT please read here.
+However, I have heard no stories of people who commit to what is known as the Cognitive Behavior Therapy (CBT) method and diligently journal using the CBT approach for 3 months who did not stop binge eating.

 Even the ones who continue to binge after CBT show improved outcomes, like not having as many obsessive thoughts, being able to deal much better with negative thoughts and anxiety around food, and being more happier human beings.

 What Causes Binge Eating?